LLEB-ME/gouv.fa/content/guests/usage-policy.md

   - **Treat community services like your own—** do not flood traffic to any servers, attempt to circumvent <abbr title="Access-Control Lists">ACLs</abbr>, or abuse the data you may have access to.
   - **Don't be a dick.**

 Visitors are visitors and are not required to be given access to the Farer network— only members are guaranteed access.
-Visitors can have their access revoked at anytime for any reason at staff discretion by whatever mean's are viable without infringing on their [privacy rights.](/guests/privacy)
+Visitors can have their access revoked at any time for any reason at staff discretion by whatever means are viable without infringing on their [privacy rights.](/guests/privacy)